 The world of Sound of the Sky contains two warring nations in a temporary ceasefire.
 The story takes place during this uneasy peace, in a town in the middle of nowhere.
 Stationed in the town’s fortress is a platoon of five teenage soldiers living relatively quiet lives.

-dolphin figurines are mistaken for fish, and are referred to as creatures that lived when there used to be life in the oceans
+dolphin figurines are mistaken for fish, and are referred to as creatures that lived when there used to be life in the oceans; and

 With each hint dropped, the viewer is drawn into the world’s familiar-yet-uncanny atmosphere.
 While we learn a lot about the world’s myths and customs, the exact details of its history are left to the viewer’s imagination.
 However, the setting still maintains its intrigue and remains a strong point of the show.